Augustus1110/SVG-Logo-Maker/README.md

 This is a command-line tool that allows the user to create custom logos by combining text and geometric shapes.
 The user can choose up to three characters of text, a text color and shape type, and the tool will generate an SVG logo.

 ## Installation
-To install the README Generator, follow these steps:
+To install the SVG Logo Maker, follow these steps:
  1. Clone the GitHub repository: `git clone https://github.com/Augustus1110/SVG-Logo-Maker.git`
  2. Navigate to the project's directory: `cd SVG-Logo-Maker`
  3. Install the required npm packages: `npm install`